Ireland’s Rapid Response Corps

 Under Ireland’s Rapid Response Initiative, we regularly deploy highly-skilled and experienced individuals from our Rapid Response Corps roster to work as surge capacity with Ireland’s UN Stand-by partners as part of their humanitarian and emergency response efforts.

-The Rapid Response Corps (RRC) currently comprises 100 individuals with specialised skills in logistics, engineering, water and sanitation, humanitarian coordination, protection and other areas.
+The Rapid Response Corps (RRC) currently comprises over 120 experts with specialised skills in logistics, engineering, water and sanitation, humanitarian coordination, protection and other areas.
 Most have worked extensively overseas in humanitarian and/or development settings.

 Individual members of the Corps are deployed at the request of those UN humanitarian agencies with which Ireland has concluded formal bilateral Standby Agreements under the UN Stand-by Partnership Programme.
 These four UN agencies are the UN High Commissioner for Refugees (UNHCR), the World Food Programme (WFP), the UN Office for the Coordination of Humanitarian Affairs (OCHA), and the United Nations Children’s Fund (UNICEF).